meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.development.md

 - **Endpoint**: Root URL to your Service Broker's API endpoint.
 It must start with "http(s)://".
 Below this API endpoint the **/v2/catalog** endpoint must be available, as described in the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#catalog-management).
 - **Basic Auth Username**: Communication between the meshMarketplace and your Service Broker is secured via HTTP Basic Auth.
 Therefore username and password have to be defined here, so the meshMarketplace can authenticate successfully to your Service Broker.
 Enter the username for HTTP Basic Auth here.
 The username can be changed at any time.
 - **Basic Auth Password**: Enter the password for your HTTP Basic Auth.
 A set password will never be shown to you again.
 This password will be stored encrypted in the database.
 You can set a new password at any time.
 No restrictions regarding the characters used in your password are applied.
 Please be sure to always use a secure password!
 - **Development Mode**: As all communication should be secured via SSL by using an https endpoint, it might be too complicated to provide a valid certificate during development.
 Therefore SSL validation of your Service Broker's certificate can be disabled via this **Development Mode**.
-This is only possible for the Development Service Broker only your meshCustomer has access to.
+This is only possible for the Development Service Broker only your meshWorkspace has access to.
 [Published Service Brokers](#publish-your-service-broker) always need a valid certificate!

 ### Edit Service Broker Registrations